guilhermemoraisr/red-hot-chili-webbers/README.md

 - Sudeste = 100%

 ### Analisamos a renda a partir do dataframe do PNAD 2012
-- Calculamos a diferença salarial entre o mais rico e mais probre e aplicamos a proporção à procentagem do salária informado
+- Calculamos a diferença salarial entre o mais rico e mais probre e aplicamos a proporção à procentagem do salário informado